curranvince/OOAD-Projects/README.md

 Projects 2-4 are different versions of a Store Simulation made in Java
 Project 1 is a simple card game in Java

-Please see individual projects for their own READMEs.
+Please see individual projects for their own READMEs, documentation, and diagrams.

 Contributors: Vince Curran, Logan Park, Kevin Vo